juxt/yada/dev/resources/user-manual.md

 ### Creating the specification: the simple way

 The Swagger spec is merely a map that can be created with `yada.swagger/swagger-spec-resource`.
-Once you have this map, publish it with `yada`, using the UTF-8 charset (or UTF-16 and UTF-32 if necessary).
+Once you have this map, publish it with `yada` (you should know how to do this already.
+Hint: `(yada m)`).

 There is a function `yada.swagger/swagger-spec-resource` that creates a yada resource for you, and can optionally take a content-type to publish the spec in HTML and EDN too.